asyncapi/glee/README.md

 ## Setup

-The best way to get started with Glee is by using our CLI, which sets up everything automatically for you.
+The best way to get started with Glee is by using [AsyncAPI CLI](https://github.com/asyncapi/cli), which sets up everything automatically for you.
 To create a project, run:

 ```bash
 asyncapi new glee